Super-resolution positron emission tomography by intensity modulation: Proof of concept: Introduction

-The objective of this paper is to demonstrate an SIM-inspired SR approach for PET (SR-PET) based on simulation data.
-As a proof-of-concept, we model a two-dimensional (2-d) system and neglect attenuation by subject, scatter, randoms, variation in detector efficiency, positron range, photon acolinearity and depth-of-interaction (DOI) blurring.
-As in all signal-recovery problems, performance of the approach will be affected by the characteristics of the measurement model, data statistics, and the algorithm used to solve the model.
-Based on using the ordered-subsets expectation-maximization (OSEM) algorithm, we will examine the impacts of data noise and certain design parameters of the modulator, including its period and the attenuation profile.
-Comprehensive examination of the effects of all resolution-affecting factors and optimization of the modulator design and the reconstruction algorithm are topics of concern in future studies.
+The objective of this paper is to demonstrate this SR-SIM inspired approach for achieving super-resolution PET (SR-PET) by using simulation data.
+As a proof-of-concept, we will model a two-dimensional (2-d) system and neglect attenuation by subject, scatter, randoms, variation in detector efficiency, positron range, photon acolinearity and DOI blurring.
+As in all signal-recovery problems, performance of the approach will be affected by the characteristics of the measurement model, the algorithm used to solve the model, and data statistics.
+Based on using an ordered-subsets expectation-maximization (OSEM) algorithm, we will examine the impacts of data noise and certain design parameters of the modulator.
+Comprehensive examination of the effects of all resolution-affecting factors and optimization of the modulator design and reconstruction algorithm will be considered in subsequent studies.